GOFIRST-Robotics/NorthStar_Taproot_Edu/docs/Tank-Drive.md

 ## Tank Drive

-Your goal is to write a program that will allow you to control a robot with **"tank drive,** a simple but common drive system.
-“Tank drive” is when you have a robot you move with 2 joysticks, where the y-axis (vertical) of each joystick controls the left and right side of the robot’s drive motors respectively.
+Your goal is to write a program that will allow you to control a robot with **"tank drive",** a simple but common drive system.
+“Tank drive” is when you control a robot with 2 joysticks, where the y-axis (vertical) of each joystick controls the left and right side of the robot’s drive motors respectively.
 This is how big military tanks work (hence the name).

+For instance:
+- Push both joysticks forward and the robot will move forward.
+- Push both joysticks backward and the robot will move backward.
+- Push left joystick forward and right joystick backward and robot will spin clockwise.

 ## Code Architecture